Mark Browne (politician)

 Mark Browne is a former Canadian politician, who served in the Newfoundland and Labrador House of Assembly from 2015 until his defeat in the 2019 election.
 He represented the electoral district of Placentia West-Bellevue as a member of the Liberal Party.

 He previously served as an assistant to federal MP Judy Foote, and as a political assistant in the Office of the Official Opposition.

 During his term as MHA he served as parliamentary assistant to Premier Dwight Ball.

+Upon his election to the House of Assembly, Browne was the youngest MHA to ever be elected at 22.
+This record has not been broken since.